Dhamodharan2006/Multi-Document-Vectorless-RAG/README.md

-# 📘 Multi-Paper Vectorless RAG — Full Project Deep Dive
+# 📘 PaperCompass — Navigate research papers by their own structure, not vector guesswork

 ---